 Guide to Register Labuan Public Fund

-Labuan Public Fund is applicable for those whose securities are offered for subscription to any member of the general public which has to be registered with the Labuan Financial Services Authority (Labuan FSA) with an approved prospectus of the public fund.
-You can chose to have your Public Fund either the Company structure of a normal Labuan Company or Protected cell company registered under the Labuan Companies Act 1990.
+Labuan Public Fund is applicable to securities that are offered for subscription to any member of the general public which has to be registered with the Labuan Financial Services Authority (Labuan FSA) with an approved prospectus of the public fund.
+You can chose to have your Public Fund via the Company structure of a normal Labuan Company or Protected cell company registered under the Labuan Companies Act 1990.

 1. Must appoint a fund manager, trustee, administrator and custodian that are approved by Labuan FSA, they must be independent from each other.